Skip to main content

 Accessing Power Controls

-Power controls are available from the Overview tab of your server’s management page:
+Power controls live on the Overview tab of your server’s management page.

 1